 - Rotate the pie dough as you are rolling so it forms a perfect circle.
 If one side is bigger than the other, cut some dough off and add it to the smaller side of the circle.

-- While rolling the dough may warm, which causes the parchment paper to stick.
-If this happens, place rolled pie crust, with parchment still on, in the refrigerator for 5-10 minutes so butter re-solidifies and releases from the paper.
+- While rolling, the dough may warm, which causes the parchment paper to stick.
+If this happens, place rolled pie crust, with parchment still on, in the refrigerator for 5 minutes so butter re-solidifies and releases from the paper.

 Once the dough is rolled out and shaped in your pie pan, move the dish to the freezer for 15 minutes or up to 1 hour.
 When the dough is chilled and firm, add the pie filling and bake according to the recipe.

 I’ve tried this recipe with three different store-bought gluten-free flour blends.
-Below are my pie crust making and tasting notes using three popular flours, but go to this article for a complete guide on the best gluten-free flour.
+Below are my pie crust making and tasting notes using three popular flours, but also check out the comments below to see what else has worked for readers.

 - Recommended: Cup 4 Cup Gluten Free Flour – I’m a huge fan of this flour for gf pie crusts and all baking.
 It rolls out well and yields a flaky, tender texture.
 Plus, the taste is so much like regular flour, no one suspects it’s gluten free.